EGI-Federation/documentation/content/en/internal/helpdesk/workflows/waiting-for-submitter/_index.md

 | 2	| waiting for reply |	5	| second reminder to submitter |
 | 3	| waiting for reply |	5	| notification to monitoring team; the monitoring team sets status "unsolved" |
 | 4 | unsolved |	10	| manuel status change to "closed" by ticket monitoring team |

+### Summary
+In this workflow there is always a human intervention before closing a ticket.
+The submitter has 15 working days in total for replying to a ticket.
+Additionally, they have 10 more working days for re-opening the ticket in case they do not agree with setting the ticket to "unsolved".

+### Work flow graph